TSLS 0003 - Why traditional writing advice doesn't work (and here’s what does)

 Most traditional writing blogs today are inane, outdated, and just generally unhelpful.

-If knowledge on its own was enough to inspire action and solve writing blocks, everyone and their mothers would have written a book by now - which proves that writing craft blogs just aren’t enough.
+If knowledge on its own was enough to inspire action and destroy writing blocks, everyone and their mothers would have written a book by now.
+Writing craft blogs just aren’t enough.
 Never have been, never will be.
 And I’ll tell you why:

 They don’t speak to the part of you that’s scared.